-Since 2017 the owners of individuals enterprises, 'real members' of agricultural communities, persons engaged in individual agricultural activities, members of small communities and a family-type guardianship institution pay social insurance contributions for the basic and additional pension part as well as sickness and maternity social insurance (insured only to receive maternity leave benefit, paternity leave benefit and childcare benefit).
+Since 2017 the owners of individuals enterprises, 'real members' of agricultural communities, persons engaged in individual agricultural activities, members of small communities and a family-type guardianship institution pay social insurance contributions for the basic and additional pension part as well as sickness and maternity social insurance (insured only to receive maternity leave benefit, paternity leave benefit and childcare benefit)64.
 Since 2017, the owners of individual enterprises, 'real members' of agricultural communities and members of small communities also have to pay unemployment social insurance contributions (1.1%).
-The total tariff is 30.8 %.
-Since January 1st 2018, the tariff for self-employed persons (the owners of individuals enterprises, 'real members' of agricultural communities, persons engaged in individual agricultural activities, members of small communities) is 30.3 % solice January 1st 2018, family-type guardianship institutions, persons engaged in individual activies and persons engaged in individual agricultural activity when the economic size of holding is equal to 4, pay total tariff of 28.9 % solice January 1 to 4, pay total tariff of 28.9 % solice January 1 to 4.
+The total tariff is 29.7%.